mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 #### Create Certificate Signing Request (CSR)

-A Certificate Signing Request (CSR) is an encoded file that contains your public key and identifying details, used by a Certificate Authority (CA) to issue an SSL/TLS certificate.
+A Certificate Signing Request (CSR) is an encoded file that contains your public key along with information about your organization — such as the domain name (Common Name), organization, country, and other metadata.
+It's submitted to a CA to request an SSL/TLS certificate.
 Let's use the Terraform `tls_cert_request` [resource](https://registry.terraform.io/providers/hashicorp/tls/latest/docs/resources/cert_request) to create our CSR.

 First, we need to generate our private key.
 I'm going to change directory and place this in `~/.ssh` so that we don't accidentally commit it.